wizardsWeb/Tusta/README.md

 3. **TypeScript**: Ensures type safety and better developer experience
 4. **Modular Architecture**: Easy to extend and maintain

-## 🤝 Contributing

-### Development Setup
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ### Code Standards
 - **TypeScript**: All new code must be typed
 - **ESLint**: Follow the established linting rules
 - **Component Structure**: Follow the existing patterns
 - **Documentation**: Update README for new features

-## 📄 License

-This project is proprietary and confidential.
-All rights reserved.

-## 📞 Support

-For technical questions or support, please contact the development team.

----

-**Built with ❤️ using Next.js, TypeScript, and Canvas API**
-\`\`\`

-This comprehensive README covers all aspects of your TradePro trading platform, including:

-1. **Complete feature overview** with screenshots reference
-2. **Detailed tech stack** with all dependencies explained
-3. **Step-by-step setup instructions**
-4. **Architecture decisions and technical implementation**
-5. **Code examples** showing key algorithms
-6. **Performance considerations**
-7. **Future roadmap**
-8. **Professional presentation** suitable for company review

-The README demonstrates the sophistication of your implementation, particularly the custom Canvas-based charting system and advanced trendline functionality, which shows strong technical skills and attention to detail.